Key takeaways:

 Simvastatin is also a ‘bone anabolic agent’.
 In animal models, simvastatin, a polyethylene glycol (PEG)-based prodrug, forms micelles that are taken up by cells in bone fractures.
 The study suggests that simvastatin may promote fracture healing.[ref]
 However, a large study of rosuvastatin showed no benefit for preventing fractures in older people.[ref]

-Statins for reducing heart attacks and strokes: putting it into context
+Statins for reducing heart attacks and strokes: absolute risk reduction is small

 The reason most people take a statin is to reduce the risk of dying from a heart attack or having a stroke.
 A 2022 analysis published in JAMA calculated the actual absolute risk reduction from statin use, based on data from 21 large, randomized clinical trials with 2+ year durations.
 The all-cause mortality absolute risk reduction provided by taking a statin was less than 1%.
 The absolute risk reduction for stroke was only 0.4%, while the number of heart attacks was reduced by 1.3%.[ref]